Death by Stereo: Recent events (2015–present)

 In January 2015, Death by Stereo released their first song in two-and-a-half years, "Neverending", through online streaming outlets.
 It also appeared as the opening track on their six-song EP, Just Like You'd Leave Us, We've Left You for Dead, which was released on October 28, 2016.
 A world tour in support of the EP followed.

 In a January 2020 interview with No Echo, Efrem Schulz revealed that Death by Stereo had been working on the follow-up to 2012's Black Sheep of the American Dream, and that it would be called We're All Dying Just in Time.
 He described the album's content as "an all out attack on this system we are all currently living in.
 I think it's got the best elements of everything we've done in the past but still moves forward.
 It's most definitely really fucking pissed off."
 We're All Dying Just in Time was released on August 7, 2020, and is their first release on their original label Indecision Records in over 20 years.

+The band did not tour much from 2020 to 2022, however then returned to touring in 2023.
+In 2024 they toured in celebration of their 25th anniversary along with going on an East Coast tour along with Ignite, Slapshot, and School Drugs.
+In early 2025 the band toured the West Coast alongside A Wilhelm Scream.
+In November of 2025 they released a remastered version of Black Sheep of the American Dream.

 Musical style

 Death by Stereo's music blurs the lines between traditional, punk rock, hardcore, and metal.
 Their music mixes metal riffs, solos, melodies and hooks, and results in a sound that is noted for its originality, among a punk rock scene that some say has become stagnant in recent years.
 The music has evolved over time, mainly due to the unstable lineup, which has included five guitarists, two bassists, and four drummers.
 Their first album, If Looks Could Kill, I'd Watch You Die, was punk rock with a heavy influence of hardcore.
 Their later albums, especially Death for Life, are more heavy metal, with less punk rock and hardcore elements.
+They are also known for their energetic live performances and intricate guitar work.

+Lead singer Efren Schulz singing is influenced by Angelo Moore, Jello Biafra and Mike Patton.